-The elements in General Plan 2040 address a specific set of topics and include a set of goals, policies and actions that provide a blueprint for how the City will address these issues.
+The elements in General Plan 2040 address a specific set of topics and include a set of goals, polices and actions that provide a blueprint for how the City will address these issues.
 These goals, policies, and actions provide guidance to the City on how to direct change and manage resources over the next 20 years.

-General Plan 2040 goes beyond the minimum State requirements and embodies three key themes: Sustainability, Environmental Justice, and Community Engagement.
+In addition to the eight elements, which go beyond the minimum State requirements, General Plan 2040 embodies three key themes: Sustainability, Environmental Justice, and Community Engagement.
 These themes are interrelated and woven throughout General Plan 2040.
 Policies and actions in each element that relate to each of these themes are marked with a corresponding icon.

-Building on these three themes and all of the other goals and policies contained in the eight Elements, General Plan 2040 expresses the following Ten Big Ideas that will guide the next 20 years of planning in San Mateo.
-The Ten Big Ideas are intended to synthesize the various goals and policies contained in the General Plan to illustrate some of the real and tangible outcomes that are of highest community interest that San Mateo could achieve over the next two decades:
+Building on these three themes and all of the other goals and policies contained in the eight Elements, General Plan 2040 expresses the following Big Ideas that will guide policy and growth in San Mateo over the next 20 years.
+These Big Ideas are intended to synthesize the various goals and policies contained in the General Plan to illustrate some of the real and tangible outcomes that are of highest community interest that could be achieved over the next two decades:

 - 1. Balance Growth and Change.
-Strive San Mateo General Plan 2040 sets the stage for higher density residential and mixed-use development close to transit and jobs while maintaining existing development patterns in lower density neighborhoods.
-Allowing a range of housing densities encourages a broad variety of housing types and sizes that fit many different needs, and building new homes near Caltrain and high frequency bus routes helps reduce vehicle miles traveled and greenhouse gas (GHG) emissions. - 2.
+General Plan 2040 sets the stage for higher density residential and mixed-use development close to transit and jobs while maintaining existing development patterns in lower density neighborhoods.
+Allowing a range of housing densities encourages a broad variety of housing types and sizes that fit many different needs, and building new homes near Caltrain and high frequency bus routes helps reduce vehicle miles traveled (VMT) and greenhouse gas (GHG) emissions. - 2.
 Enhance San Mateo's Neighborhood Fabric and Quality of Life.
-Strive San Mateo General Plan 2040 promotes context-sensitive low density residential design, supports neighborhood shopping areas, improves neighborhood walkability and traffic congestion, protects homes, schools, and libraries from excessive noise levels, and provides for a comprehensive network of parks and recreational facilities for all to enjoy. - 3.
+General Plan 2040 promotes context-sensitive residential design, supports neighborhood shopping areas, improves neighborhood walkability and traffic congestion, protects homes, schools, and libraries from excessive noise levels, and provides for a comprehensive network of parks and recreational facilities for all to enjoy. - 3.
 Preserve Nature as the Foundation of the City.
-Strive San Mateo General Plan 2040 honors San Mateo's natural setting as an irreplaceable asset that is the physical foundation of the community by protecting open space and natural habitat, planting trees, maintaining the City's urban forest, investing in natural infrastructure, preserving natural views and expanding access to parks and open space. - 4.
+General Plan 2040 honors San Mateo's natural setting as an irreplaceable asset that is the physical foundation of the community by protecting open space and natural habitat, planting trees, maintaining the City's urban forest, investing in natural infrastructure, preserving natural views and expanding access to parks and open space. - 4.
 Encourage All Ways to Travel Around the City.
-Strive San Mateo General Plan 2040 supports a multimodal transportation system implemented using a complete streets approach that emphasizes safety and access for walking, bicycling, transit, and driving.
-By prioritizing mobility options and connectivity for all modes, the General Plan works toward reducing congestion on local streets, vehicle miles traveled and greenhouse gas GHG emissions. - 5.
+General Plan 2040 supports a multimodal transportation system implemented using a complete streets approach with a strong emphasis on safety and access for walking, bicycling, transit, and driving.
+By prioritizing mobility options and connectivity for all modes, the General Plan works toward improving user and resident safety, and reducing congestion on local streets, as well as VMT and GHG emissions. - 5.
 Support the Local Economy.
-Strive San Mateo General Plan 2040 focuses on ways to keep jobs and dollars in San Mateo by supporting local shops, businesses, and services.
+General Plan 2040 focuses on ways to keep jobs and dollars in San Mateo by supporting local shops, businesses, and services.
 It encourages new businesses that residents need and enjoy, such as restaurants, child care facilities, medical clinics, gyms, pharmacies, and grocery stores, in convenient locations throughout the community. - 6.
 Address Historic Preservation Holistically.
-Strive San Mateo General Plan 2040 provides a comprehensive blueprint for historic preservation, starting with a citywide historic context statement and Historic Preservation Ordinance update, followed by updates to the historic resources inventory to identify architecturally, culturally, and historically significant buildings, structures, sites, and districts.
+General Plan 2040 provides a comprehensive blueprint for historic preservation, starting with a Historic Preservation Ordinance update and citywide historic context statement, followed by updates to the City's historic resources inventory.
 These efforts will be based on community input and best practices from State and federal agencies, to find the right balance between preservation and other important priorities such as providing new homes.